 The Model requires that the Commissioner be notified when unremediated material weaknesses in internal control over financial reporting were noted during the audit.
 Previous versions of the Model required such communication when any significant deficiencies in internal control over financial reporting were noted during the audit, whether remediated or not.
 This distinction is important because of the level of severity of the internal control deficiency that is applicable to each term.
 The terms “material weakness” and “significant deficiency” have the same meaning respectively as used in PCAOB or American Institute of Certified Public Accountants (AICPA) auditing literature - PCAOB Auditing Standard No. 5, An Audit of Internal Control over Financial Reporting That is Integrated With an Audit of Financial Statements or AICPA AU Section 325, Communicating Internal Control Matters Identified in an Audit (see Section 17E of this Guide for the definitions of material weakness and significant deficiency that are included in the auditing literature).
 However, the insurer is expected to maintain information about significant deficiencies that were communicated by its auditors and such information should be available for review during the financial condition examination.

+Effective for audits as of 12/31/21 and thereafter, the information required in Section 12 of the MAR required to be communicated by the accountant should be supplemented by providing both the name of the current lead audit partner and the year at which he or she began serving in that capacity.
+For the purpose of maintaining confidentiality, this information will not be included in the annual letter of qualifications, but instead shall be included in the internal control communication required in Section 11 of the MAR by the accountant as a footer or under the firm signature as follows:

+The engagement partner, [name], has served in that capacity with respect to the Company since [year that current term started].

+Consistent with the Drafting Note to Section 11 of the MAR, the information provided on the engagement partner shall remain confidential.

 The following is an example of the type of communication that an insurer should prepare to communicate the remedial actions taken or proposed to correct a material weakness in its internal control over financial reporting noted during an audit.

+*********************TEXT NOT SHOWN TO CONSERVE SPACE*************************